defano/wyldcard/README.md

 [Stacks](#stacks-of-cards) | [Messages](#messages-and-handlers) | [Expressions](#expressions) | [Containers](#containers) | [Parts](#parts) | [A/V Effects](#audio-visual-effects) | [Commands](#commands) | [Functions](#functions) | [Flow Control](#flow-control)

-_This guide describes HyperTalk as implemented by this project; wherever a language feature provided by WyldCard differs from HyperCard, an attempt has been made to note the difference._
+_This guide describes HyperTalk as implemented by WyldCard; an attempt has been made to note the difference wherever a language feature provided by WyldCard differs from HyperCard._

 HyperCard's native language, _HyperTalk_, is a message-driven scripting language.
 Scripts execute when a _message_ is sent to a user interface element (called a _part_ or an _object_) that contains a script providing a _handler_ for the received message.
 HyperCard automatically sends messages (like `mouseDown` or `keyDown`) to parts as the user interacts with them, but scripts can send messages to other parts (or to themselves), too.

 HyperTalk is a [duck-typed](https://en.wikipedia.org/wiki/Duck_typing) language.
 Internally, each value is stored as a string of characters and interpreted as a number, boolean, or list depending on context.
-HyperCard does not allow nonsensical conversions: `5 + "12"` yields `17`, but `5 + "huh?"` produces an error.
+HyperTalk does not allow nonsensical conversions: `5 + "12"` yields `17`, but `5 + "huh?"` produces an error.

 Keywords and symbols are case insensitive.
 Thus, `ask "How are you?"` is the same as `ASK "How are you?"`; a variable named `theName` is no different from `thename`.
 Comments are preceded by `--` and terminate at the end of the line (there are no multi-line comments in HyperTalk).